phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 In this tutorial, you learned how to create a SmartApp that exposes endpoints to get information about, and control, a device.
 You also learned how to install the SmartApp in the Simulator, and then make API calls to the endpoint.

-In the next part of this tutorial, we'll look at how a external application might interact with SmartThings using the OAuth2 flow (instead of simply using the Simulator and its generated access token).
+In the next part of this tutorial, we'll look at how a external application might interact with PEA HiVE using the OAuth2 flow (instead of simply using the Simulator and its generated access token).